FIXED: Frustratingly Easy Domain Generalization with Mixup: Analytical Evaluation

-From Prop.~\ref{pro:dg2} and Prop.~\ref{cor:rel}, $\mathcal{O}'$ has a larger possible cover range than $\mathcal{O}$ (used in Prop.~\ref{pro:dg1}), which brings more \emph{diversity}.
+From Prop.~\ref{pro:dg2} and Prop.~\ref{cor:rel}\footnote{Proofs can be found in \sectionautorefname~\ref{app-sec-proof}.}, $\mathcal{O}'$ has a larger possible cover range than $\mathcal{O}$ , which brings more \emph{diversity}.
 As shown in the right part of \figurename~\ref{fig:insight2}, the red area is the possible increased area.
 Possible areas contain distributions that may be in $\mathcal{O}(\mathcal{O}')$ while confirmed areas contain distributions that must be in $\mathcal{O}(\mathcal{O}')$.
 It reveals that the area with a constant distance to purple lines and blue vertices is larger than the area with the same distance to blue vertexes, where purple lines can be viewed as Mixup of vertexes expressed as $\sum_i \phi_i\mathbb{P}_i$.
 Moreover, yellow areas may have a higher possibility to satisfy Eq. \eqref{eqa:dg2-con} since the points in it have shorter distances from purple lines and blue vertices.